 Operating leases - The following table summarizes our future estimated office lease payments for periods subsequent to December 31, 2015.
-The leases pertain to approximately 15,000 square feet of space for our corporate headquarters in Midland, Texas, approximately 3,700 square feet that was our former corporate headquarters in Midland, Texas, which we have vacated and will attempt to sublet, approximately 3,700 square feet of office space for our accounting offices in Tulsa, Oklahoma and approximately 2,000 square feet of office space for our field office in Andrews, Texas.
-The Company incurred lease expenses of \$526,658, \$167,120 and \$141,593 for the years ended December 31, 2015, 2014 and 2013, respectively.
-The following table reflects the future minimum lease payments under the operating lease as of December 31, 2015.
+The leases pertain to approximately 15,000 square feet of space for our corporate headquarters in Midland, Texas, approximately 3,700 square feet that was our former corporate headquarters in Midland, Texas, which we have sublet, approximately 3,700 square feet of office space for our accounting offices in Tulsa, Oklahoma and approximately 2,000 square feet of office space for our field office in Andrews, Texas.
+The Company incurred lease expenses of \$527,582, \$526,658 and \$167,120 for the years ended December 31, 2016, 2015 and 2014, respectively.
+The following table reflects the future minimum lease payments under the operating lease as of December 31, 2016.